 Ahoy math friends and welcome to MathSux!
-In this post, we are going to go over inscribed angles and intercepted arcs.
-We’ll break down the main basic rule for inscribed angles and the three theorems associated with this rule.
+In this post, we are going to go over the inscribed angle theorem which dives into inscribed angles and intercepted arcs.
+We’ll break down the main basic rule for inscribed angle theorem and the three inscribed angle theorems associated with this rule.
 If you are looking for more circle theorems, check out these posts on the Intersecting Secants Theorem and Central Angles Theorem.
 Also, don’t forget to check out the video and practice questions to truly master the topic below.
 Happy calculating! 🙂

 When two chords come together to touch the outline of a circle, they create something called an inscribed angle.
-An inscribed angle is equal to half the value of the arc length.
+Unlike central angles, an inscribed angle is equal to half the measure of the arc length.
+In the example below, we can see that the inscribed angle ACB is equal to 25º while its corresponding intercepted arc AB is twice the inscribed angle at 50º.
+Knowing this allows us to find the value of unknown arcs or inscribed angles.

-There are three inscribed angle theorems to know based on the rule stated above, check them out below!
+There are three parts to the inscribed angle theorem to know based on the rule stated above, check them out below!

-Theorem #2: In a circle when an angle is inscribed by a semicircle, it forms a 90º angle.
+Theorem #2: In a circle when an angle is inscribed by a semicircle, it forms a 90º angle (or a right angle).
+If you look at angle BAC below, you’ll notice that the arc it corresponds with is a semicircle and that angle BAC forms a right angle.

-Theorem #3: When a quadrilateral is inscribed in a circle, opposite angles are supplementary (add to 180º).
-(The proof below shows angles A and C as supplementary, but this proof would also work for opposite angles B and D).
+Theorem #3: When a quadrilateral is inscribed within a circle, the opposite angles formed are supplementary, meaning that they add to 180º.
+The proof below shows angles A and C (hi-lighted in green) as supplementary, but this proof would also work for opposite angles B and D (hi-lighted in pink).

 Let’s look at how to apply these rules with an Example: